IegorSoboliev/my_internet_shop/README.md

 3. Configure Tomcat:
 add artifact my_internet_shop_war_exploded;
-add as URL http://localhost:8080/my_internet_shop_war_exploded/index choose sdk 11.0.3.
+add as URL http://localhost:8080/my_internet_shop_war_exploded/index

 4. Start MySQLWorkbench.

-5. At my_interntet_shop.src.main.java.mate.academy.internet.shop.factories.Factory class use your username and password for your MySQLWorkbench to create a Connection.
+5. At my_internet_shop.src.main.java.mate.academy.internet.shop.factories.Factory class use your username and password for your MySQLWorkbench to create a Connection.

 6. Run my_interntet_shop.src.main.resources.init_db.sql to create all the tables required by this app.